Progressive Supranuclear Palsy

 People with PSP also develop problems moving their eyes, called supranuclear palsy, a wide-eyed appearance, and difficulty swallowing.
 Unlike Parkinson's disease, people often fall backward instead of forward.
 They may also develop severe stiffness in the neck.

-There are several variations on the name of CBD, such as corticobasal syndrome or disease and corticobasal ganglionic degeneration.
-It is named after the parts of the brain that are damaged: the cortex (the outer part of the brain) and the basal ganglia (deep within the brain).
-Like Parkinson’s disease, slowing of movements, stiffness, tremors, falls and shuffling of the feet are seen.
-Problems with movements occur on one side of the body, such as stiffness, shaking, or loss of control.
-People with CBD may be unable to get their arms to do what they want even if they know how.
-Sometimes, the arm on that side might move on its own, called alien limb syndrome.
+There are several variations in the name of CBD, such as corticobasal syndrome or disease and corticobasal ganglionic degeneration.
+It is named after the damaged parts of the brain: the cortex (the outer part of the brain) and the basal ganglia (deep within the brain).
+Like Parkinson's disease, movement slowing, stiffness, tremors, falls, and shuffling of the feet are seen.
+Movement problems occur on one side of the body, such as stiffness, shaking, or loss of control.
+People with CBD may be unable to get their arms to do what they want, even if they know how.
+Sometimes, the arm on that side might move independently, which is called alien limb syndrome.

 For more information from the source: click here.